-On 11 September 2017, the Company entered into the Transponder Service Master Agreement ("Existing Master Agreement") with China Satcom of validity until 31 December 2020 thereby subject to the terms and conditions of the Existing Master Agreement, the Group and China Satcom, on an ongoing basis, provide to each other (including their respective associates) services (the "Continuing Connected Transactions") that (a) in the Mainland China market, the Group shall provide its satellite transponder capacity on a preferential basis to China Satcom (the "Service in Mainland China"); and that (b) in the market outside Mainland China, either the Group or China Satcom shall provide on a preferential basis its own satellite transponder capacity and satellite telecommunication value-added services and other related professional service to the other party (the "Service Outside Mainland China").
+On 29 September 2020, the Company entered into the Transponder Service Master Agreement ("Existing Master Agreement") with China Satcom of validity until 31 December 2023 thereby subject to the terms and conditions of the Existing Master Agreement, the Group and China Satcom, on an ongoing basis, provide to each other (including their respective associates) services (the "Continuing Connected Transactions") that (i) satellite transmission service, (ii) value-added service for satellite telecommunication; and (iii) other related professional and management services for satellite and telecommunication, including but not limited to consultancy services in relation to satellite project construction and services in relation to orbital position coordination and authorization services.
 Since China Satcom is a subsidiary of CASC, and CASC and its associates hold approximately 52.78% interest of APT Satellite International Company Limited, the substantial shareholder of the Company holding approximately 51.90% of the issued share capital of the Company.
 China Satcom is therefore a connected party of the Company under the Listing Rules.